maueroats/teaching/content/intermediate-cs/ch22b/bubble-wrap.md

 * When you click on a circle, it disappears.
 * Only the top circle should disappear if multiple circles are stacked.

+## Model

+First, think about _one bubble_.
+How will you represent that?
+You need to keep track of at least:

+* center
+* radius
+* color

+Next, think about _all of the bubbles_.
+How will you represent a bunch of bubbles?

+## Drawing

+It is good to get your draw handler written early, so you can see what is going on.
+I recommend that you write one function to draw a single bubble on a background, and another function to draw all of the bubbles.

+## Logic

+You need to remove the bubble you click on from the game.
+I think that is best done in two steps:

+* `clicked-on-bubble?`: bubble posn(click) -> boolean.
+True if the
+  click is inside the given bubble.
+* `remove-clicked`: list of bubbles posn(click) -> list of bubbles